Taiji program

 The Taiji program is a proposed Chinese satellite-based gravitational-wave observatory.
 It is scheduled for launch in 2033 to study ripples in spacetime caused by gravitational waves.
 The program consists of a triangle of three spacecraft orbiting the Sun linked by laser interferometers.

-There are two alternative plans for Taiji.
-One is to take a 20 percent share of the European Space Agency's LISA project; the other is to launch China's own satellites by 2033 to authenticate the ASE project.
-Like LISA, the Taiji spacecraft would be 3 million kilometers apart, making them sensitive to as similar range of frequencies, although Taiji is proposed to perform better in some of that range.
+There were initially two possible plans for the Taiji program, one to take a 20 percent share of the European Space Agency's LISA project, the other to launch China's own satellites by 2033 to authenticate the ESA project.
+In 2019 the first of three Taiji satellites, Taiji-1, was launched.
+Like LISA, the Taiji spacecraft would be 3 million kilometers apart, making them sensitive to a similar range of frequencies, although Taiji is proposed to perform better in some of that range.

 Program Goal

+The main scientific goal of the Taiji program is to measure the mass, spin, and distribution of black holes through the precise measurement of gravitational waves.
+Additional goals are to: